zekeriyyaa/Traffic-Data-Analysis-with-Apache-Spark-Based-on-Mobile-Robot-Data/README.md

 #### [Data-Analysis-with-Spark](https://github.com/zekeriyyaa/Traffic-Data-Analysis-with-Spark/tree/master/Data-Analysis-with-Spark)

 AGV is generated its current position and speed data 150 times per minute.
 And these data store MongoDB database as a **packet**.
 Each packet has position, speed, datetime and ID datas.
-In addition, some information about the way which is AGV is travel on is received from MsSQL database.
+In addition, some information about the way which is AGV is travel on is received from MsSQL database. <br/>
-**Using these datas, five analysis that is shown below is reached:**
+**Using these datas, five analysis that is shown below is made:**
-- Travel time
+- Travel time :  A time between AGV start moving and stop.
+It is reached for each way and vehicle separately.
-- Waiting time
+- Waiting time : A time between AGV stoped and start moving again.
+It is reached for each way and vehicle separately.
-- Average speed
+- Average speed : AGV's average speed.
+It is reached for each way separately.
-- Occupancy
+- Occupancy : It is reached for each way seperately. (way lenght) / (number of vehicle * vehicle length)
-- Density
+- Density : It is reached for aech way separately.  ( number of vehicle / way length )

 #### [Analysis-Result-Visualization-PyQT5](https://github.com/zekeriyyaa/Traffic-Data-Analysis-with-Spark/tree/master/Analysis-Result-Visualization-PyQT5)